sreade100/TekTopia-2020s/README.md

 4. **Add Capability for Multiple Stores**
    - Villagers use the closest store first.
+   - Alternative: Buildings can contain a local storage that is filled first

 5. **Add an Infinite Bed Option**
-   - Add  very expensive unlimited beds option (if technically feasible).
+   - Add a very expensive unlimited beds option (if technically feasible).

 ### Explore: